Jhsmit/PyHDX/docs/web_app.rst

 PyHDX web application
 =====================

-This section currently describes the web app for v0.3.2

 This section will describe a typical workflow of using the main web interface application.
 Detailed information on each parameter can be found in the web application reference docs :ref:`web-application-autodoc`.
 The web application consists of a sidebar with controls and input, divided into sections, and a main view area with graphs and visualization.
 We will